kpango/resume/content/experiences/yahoo-go.md

 The Go language technical support team develops internal Go language libraries, creates model cases, maintains CI / CD for Go, and so on.
 I regularly lead study sessions to teach the other engineers about the Go language.
-In these workshops, all attendees from beginners to intermediates can focus on learning golang or getting better at it.
+In these workshops, all attendees from beginners to intermediates can focus on learning Go or getting better at it.
 At the largest study meeting, more than 200 in-house engineers attended, including myself.